n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 Letters generally fall into the classes `CONSONANT`, `VOWEL_INDEPENDENT`, and `VOWEL_DEPENDENT`.
 These classes help the shaping engine parse and identify key positions in a syllable.
+For example, Unicode categorizes dependent vowels as `Mark [Mn]`, but the shaping engine must be able to distinguish between dependent vowels and diacritical marks (which are categorized as `Mark [Mn]`).

-There are occasional special categories in use, such as `CONSONANT_DEAD`, which is used for the Bengali "Khanda Ta".
+There are occasional special classes in use, such as `CONSONANT_DEAD`, which is used for the Bengali "Khanda Ta".
+In this case, the class indicates that "Khanda Ta" should match simple tests for consonants, but that, unlike standard consonants, it carries no inherent vowel.

 Other characters, such as symbols and miscellaneous letters (for example, letter-like symbols that only occur as standalone entities and do not occur within syllables), need no special attention from the shaping engine, so they are not assigned a shaping class.

+Numbers are classified as `NUMBER`, even though they evoke no special behavior from the Indic shaping rules, because there are OpenType features that might affect how the respective glyphs are drawn, such as `tnum`, which specifies the usage of tabular-width numerals, and `sups`, which replaces the default glyphs with superscript variants.

 Marks and dependent vowels are further labelled with a mark-placement subclass, which indicates where the glyph will be placed with respect